Grassroots

 How are applications evaluated?

-Applications are evaluated by a multidisciplinary committee of peers.
-All projects will be assessed in light of their relative value in terms of CAM’s target objectives and strategic priorities.
+Applications will be evaluated by a multidisciplinary peer committee.
+All projects will be assessed based on their comparative value in relation to the objectives and strategic priorities of the Conseil.

 What are the evaluation criteria?

-• Uniqueness and merit of the artistic project
+• Uniqueness and appeal of the artistic project

-• Quality of previous work by members of the collective or organization
+• Quality of the work accomplished by the members of the collective or organization

-• Characteristics of the Montréal area where the project will take place
+• Specific characteristics of the area of the Island of Montreal where the project will take place

 • Anticipated impact on one of the priority groups

-• Project feasibility and practical aspects of the proposal
+• Feasibility of the project and realism of the proposal

-• Reasonableness of the proposed budget and financial soundness
+• Realism of the budget forecasts and financial balance

-• Efforts to compensate artists and cultural workers
+• Efforts dedicated to fair compensation for artists and cultural workers

 • Financial health of the organization or collective